 A major doctrine is that the world is divided into two natures and it is up to the individual to decide what path they want to go down in life.
 Although the focus of the philosophy is not on the end of the world, it is referred to many times in terms of understanding history and astrology.
 The general belief is that the end of the age has come and that the world is in a transition between the old age and the new age.
 It is a source of research by Ryan Hite along with studies in comparative religion.

 Worship within the movement is based on the experiential aspects of spirituality.
 The faith encourages people to practice what they preach in everyday life and to come together spiritually for major life events.
 As such, there are regular worship services and ceremonies commemorating major life events.
-Often, these meetings involve the reading of Through Minds’ Eyes in a yearly cycle.
 Weekly services take place on a Sunday.
 The nature of these events are largely set by the local congregations, although the wording and purpose of these ceremonies are standard.
 These services are supplemented by continuing education and other classes.

 There are 23 distinct practices that are called sacraments.
 Five of them are similar in scope and a further seven are considered practices and not necessarily sacraments.
 They are considered to be separate because they were revealed by a different angelic being.
 The sacraments serve as an evolution of spiritual and religious thought by the journey and confer grace to the individual going through the ceremonies.

-IUAEC along with some other branches practice a rotating schedule of 52 or 53 weeks starting in March, divided into twelve months.
+IUAEC along with some other branches practice a rotating schedule of twelve months starting in March.
 These form the basis for major religious holidays, such as the ones around the beginning of the seasons and other major holidays around the birthdates of the prophets, visions, and angels.

 Purification is both a process and a ceremonial act among adherents.
 Many believe that, in order to be a member, one must be purified in both senses before one is to go through any of the other sacraments are to be performed.
 The process and ceremony are almost universal, with considerable controversy surrounding the authority by which one is conferring the ceremony.